dflydev/dflydev.com/source/_projects/sculpin.md

 {% block project_cta %}

 Are you worried about whether your site can handle going viral?
 Do you think that going static might be an option?
 Not sure?
-[Contact us]({{site.url}}/contact/) for a <strong>free one hour consultation</strong> to see if going static makes sense for your business.
+[Contact us]({{site.url}}/contact/) for a <strong>free 30 minute consultation</strong> to see if going static makes sense for your business.

 {% endblock %}